Dr. Brooke R. Seckel

 Xeomin® is the newest muscle relaxant which is FDA approved for treatment of medical conditions such as cervical dystonia and blepharospasm but not yet FDA approved for cosmetic uses.
 Xeomin® is incobotulinumtoxinA and is being used off label for treatment of dynamic lines and wrinkles.
 The advantage of Xeomin® is that it does not have to be refrigerated and because it has no preservatives may be less likely for patients to develop resistance to its effects.
 There is also some evidence that Xeomin® may last longer than Botox® or Dysport®.

-Dr. Brooke R. Seckel is a board certified plastic surgeon in Boston, who is pleased to offer a range of injectable treatments to help patients combat the signs of aging.
-If aging skin is a concern for you, consider some of the procedures available at Boston Plastic Surgery Specialists, such as laser resurfacing, wrinkle removal, or non-surgical skin tightening.
-Call Dr. Seckel today at 617-455-2859.
+Dr. Brooke R. Seckel is a board certified plastic surgeon in Boston, who helps patients combat the signs of aging.
+If aging skin is a concern for you, please contact the Boston Plastic Surgery Specialists to schedule a consultation today.